idvorkin/idvorkin.github.io/_d/time_off.md

     - Carry a bag with bands and foam roller

 - Force Captive Portal to appear - <http://captive.apple.com/hotspot-detect.html>
-- **I have an extra pocket in my suitcase** - Lost my popcorn popper and my baloon pump and my laptop.
-Wow too much stuff to lose.
+- **I have an extra pocket in my suitcase**
+    - Lost my popcorn popper and my baloon pump and my laptop.
+Turns out in the extra pocket, I forgot.

 ### Other learnings